• Skip to primary navigation

 The generic sheets are allowing the pumpkin to dry much faster, cracking (which is fine for this process since I'll be powdering), and browning up faster.

-Now, I may have spread these a little too thin on both sets, but I was surprised to see the difference in how each tray is responding.
+I may have spread these a little too thin on both sets, but I was surprised to see the difference in how each tray responds.
 And all the generic sheet trays are doing the same.
-I've been rotating them often to keep them from getting too dry on one side and not the other.
+I’ve been rotating them often to keep them from getting too dry on one side and not the other.
 Nothing is burned, but it was interesting to see how each sheet reacted.

 This is not to give preference to either as being better than the other.
 But just something to notice that if you do things differently between trays, be sure to keep your eye on it so that you can react accordingly.